SmartExpertInc/onyx-cutom/FOLDER_AWARE_CREATION_IMPLEMENTATION.md

 - **Optional fields**: All new fields are optional
 - **Default behavior**: When no folder context is provided, products are created without folder assignment (existing behavior)
 - **No breaking changes**: Existing API endpoints continue to work without modification
+- **Type safety**: Proper string to integer conversion for folderId to prevent database errors

 ## Security Considerations